 Once you receive your CSU login details, head to the Learning Resources page to access a range of skills-based workshops.

-It doesn’t matter if you’re new to Academic writing – CSU have a dedicated team of learning advisors and they can provide guidance one-on-one.
+It doesn’t matter if you’re new to academic writing – CSU has a dedicated team of learning advisors and they can provide guidance one-on-one.
+We also have an amazing student support team to help you throughout your studies – get in touch anytime.

-As a student with IT Masters/CSU you have the option to study between 1 and 4 subjects in each study session, depending on how much time you have (remembering that each subject will require 10-12 hours a week).
+You have the option to study between 1 and 4 subjects in each study session, depending on how much time you have and the subject availability for your course (remember that each subject will require 10-12 hours a week).

-There are four ways you can earn credit (Recognition of Prior Learning) for one or more subjects towards your course:
+There are four ways you can earn credit for one or more subjects towards your course:

-- Industry Certifications – relevant industry certifications covered by the course (eg. Cisco CCNP, Microsoft MCSA or PMI PMP).
+- Industry Certifications – relevant industry certifications covered by the course (eg. Cisco CCNA, CompTIA Security+ or PMI PMP).

 - Postgraduate Credits – Postgraduate subjects completed which covered the same content as a subject on the course you are considering studying.